TIBCOSoftware/snappy-on-k8s/charts/snappydata/README.md

 You may monitor the Kubernetes UI dashboard to check the status of the components as it takes a few minutes for all servers to be online.
 SnappyData chart provisions volumes dynamically for servers, locator and lead.
-These volumes and the data on it will be retained even the chart deployment is deleted.
+These volumes and the data on it will be retained even when the chart deployment is deleted.

+#### Troubleshooting tip

+In case the cluster or some of the member containers fail to launch successfully, users can check SnappyData cluster logs to get more details.

+Even if the cluster or a particular member is not running, users can access the SnappyData logs by mounting the persistent volume claims of respective member containers (locator, servers or lead) on a dumb container.
+We have provided an experimental scripts to do just that.

+The script is available [here](../../utils/snappy-debug-pod.sh).
+It simply takes the name(s) of the persistent volume claim(s) to be mounted and mounts it on the container as /data0 (and /data1, so on).

+You can find out the names of persistent volume claims on Kubernetes Dashboard or by running `kubectl get persistentvolumeclaims`.

+For more details, simply execute the script without any arguments and it'll display its usage.

 ### Accessing SnappyData UI